Cape Breton Highlands National Park: Geology

 A Middle to 375 Ma Late Devonian granite is seen along the Cabot Trail between Ingonish and where it leaves the park near South Harbor, while a 403 Ma Early Devonian orthogneiss is exposed at Neils Harbour northward.
 From Cape North, the Cabot Trail follows the Aspy Fault southwards, where the Early Carboniferous Windsor Group and Horton Group outcrops, until it reenters the park at Big Intervale.
 These groups of rocks consist of limestone, mudstone, anhydrite, gypsum, halite, siltstone, fluvial sandstone, shale, and conglomerate.
 The Windsor Group is also exposed at Ingonish and Ingonish Beach.

 The Cabot Trail then doglegs to the north, crossing the Wilkie Brook Fault Zone, and entering the southernmost extent of the Blair River Inlier.
 The inlier is bounded by the Wilkie Brook Fault Zone on the east and the Red River Fault Zone on the southwest near Lone Shieling.
 The fault zones are marked by a zone of sheared rocks characterized by mylonite.
 Between these zones are outcrops of Silurian Fox Back Ridge diorite and granodiorite, as well as the Red River Anorthosite Suite of Middle Proterozoic age.

 The Cabot Trail then follows the Grande Anse River westwards, with exposed Horton Group until it reaches the coast at Pleasant Bay.
 This is the location of the 364 Ma Late Devonian granite of the Pleasant Bay Pluton.
 Moving south along the trail, the 433 Ma Ordovician-Silurian Belle Cote Road orthogneiss is encountered, followed by another granite (Proterozoic-Devonian in age).

 As the trail loops west to follow the coastline, rocks of the 439 Ma Ordovician-Silurian Jumping Brook Metamorphic Suite are exposed.
 This suite consists of metamorphosed siltstone, wacke, conglomerate, arkose, and minor rhyolite.
 In the midst of this suite may be found the 379 Ma Devonian granite of the Gillanders Mountain Pluton.
-The trail encounters a 439 Ma Cambrian granite before it exists the park at La Rigoueche.
+The trail encounters a 439 Ma Cambrian granite before it exits the park at La Rigoueche.

+Trails

+Cape Breton Highlands National Park offers 26 hiking trails with different difficulties.
+Two of them are currently under construction.
+They are all accessible with The Cabot Trail.